Role of a sebum-regulating complex in correcting epidermal barrier parameters in patients with acne

 About the authors

-Denis Vladimirovich Zaslavsky
+Denis V. Zaslavsky

 Saint-Petersburg State Pediatric Medical University